kbreidbach/DreamMachineTesting/README.md

 # DreamMachineTesting

-This repository stores files resulting from testing the quality of the DreamMachine for polysomnographic experiements.
+This repository stores files resulting from testing the quality of the DreamMachine for polysomnographic experiments.

 To assess the DreamMachine's quality a nap study was conducted where each participant's (n=10) EEG, EOG, EMG and ECG was recorded on two devices simultaneously, namely the DreamMachine and the SOMNO HD eco.